Boukindrach/alx-system_engineering-devops/0x19-postmortem/README.md

-Postmortem: Solo Developer Airbnb Clone Project Delay
+# Postmortem: Airbnb Clone Project Delay

 ## Issue Summary:
 From May 1 to June 15, 2024, the development of my Airbnb clone project, "StaySpot," experienced significant delays.